Key Takeaways:

 Therefore, assuming that a work is in the public domain simply because of its age can lead to copyright infringement.

-It is crucial to understand the specific copyright laws in your jurisdiction and to seek proper authorisation or determine the copyright status before using or reproducing a copyrighted work.
+It is important to know the specific copyright laws in your jurisdiction and to seek proper authorisation or determine the copyright status before using or reproducing a copyrighted work.

 Ignoring the duration of protection can result in legal liabilities, including potential lawsuits, penalties, and reputational damage.